madprops/awesome-setup/madwidgets/menupanel/README.md

 There is a 'parent' property that can reference another menupanel instance.
 Doing this enables showing the parent menupanel when Esc is pressed on the current menupanel.
 This is a way to form menus with submenus using multiple menupanels.

+## Theming

+You can use these arguments to customize the look of a menupanel:

+>bgcolor

+>bgcolor2

+>fontcolor

+>bordercolor

+>bordercolor2